spacebeers/atomic-horse-astro/src/content/service/development.md

 ---
 layout: "../../layouts/CaseStudyLayout.astro"
-title: 'Wave Plumbing'
+title: 'Development'
-description: 'Butt face.'
-author: 'Astro Learner'
+description: 'This is the first post of my new Astro blog.'
-image: '/src/assets/case-studies/wave-plumbing.svg'
+image: '/src/assets/services/development.svg'
 alt: 'The Astro logo on a dark background with a pink glow.'
-tags: ["creative"]
+tags: ["digital"]
 ---
 # My First Blog Post

-Published on: {frontmatter.pubDate}
+Published on: 2022-07-01

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.